History of the England cricket team to 1939

-The history of the England cricket team can be said to date back to at least 1739, when sides styled "Kent" and "All England" played a match at Bromley Common.
+The history of the England cricket team can be said to date back to at least 1739, when teams styled "Kent" and "All England" played a match at Bromley Common.
 Over 300 matches involving "England" or "All England" prior to 1877 are known.
 However these teams were usually put together on an ad hoc basis and were rarely fully representative.

-The history of the current England side can be traced to 1877 when England played in what was subsequently recognised as the very first Test match.
+The history of the current England team can be traced to 1877 when England played in what was subsequently recognised as the very first Test match.
 Since then, up to 20 August 2006 they have played 852 Test matches, winning 298, losing 245 and drawing 309.
 During these 852 matches, they have been captained by 77 different players.

 Early history

-The term "All-England" was first used in reports of two Kent v All-England matches in July 1739.
+The term "England" was first used in reports of two Kent v England matches in July 1739.

 The first match was at Bromley Common in Kent on Monday 9 July 1739.
 It was billed as between "eleven gentlemen of that county (i.e., Kent) and eleven gentlemen from any part of England, exclusive of Kent".
 Kent, described as "the Unconquerable County" won by "a very few notches".

 The second match was at the Artillery Ground in Bunhill Fields, Finsbury on Monday 23 July 1739.
 This game was drawn and a report includes the phrase "eleven picked out of all England".

-In subsequent decades there were many more such matches between a side representing a county, or the MCC, and a side drawn from the rest of England and described as "England" or "All England".
+In subsequent decades there were many more such matches between a team representing a county, or the MCC, and a team drawn from the rest of England and described as "England" or "All England".
 As the next section describes, in 1846 the term "All England Eleven" would acquire a new, more precise, definition.

-The All-England XI
+The All England Eleven (AEE)

-In 1846 William Clarke formed the All-England Eleven as a touring team of leading players to play matches at big city venues, mainly in the North of England.
-Clarke's team was a top-class side worthy of its title.
+In 1846 William Clarke formed the All England Eleven (AEE) as a touring team of leading players to play matches at big city venues, mainly in the North of England.
+Clarke's team was a top-class team worthy of its title.
 The AEE lasted until 1880.
-In 1852, several players set up the United All-England Eleven as a rival to the AEE, and from 1857 to 1866 the annual match between these two teams was arguably the most important contest of the English season – certainly judged by the quality of the players.
+In 1852, several players set up the United All England Eleven as a rival to the AEE, and from 1857 to 1866 the annual match between these two teams was arguably the most important contest of the English season – certainly judged by the quality of the players.